 Democracy seems to me, an antithesis of history.
-For, neither there is a species without an identifiable social hierarchy, nor the human species has a period in its early origins without some form of hereditary leadership.
-Also, of all the forms of governance including anarchy, democracy is the one where the citizens are required to labor the most to have them governed.
+For, neither is there a species without an identifiable social hierarchy, nor is there a period, the human species has in its early origins, without some form of hereditary leadership.
+Also, of all the forms of governance including anarchy, democracy is the one where the citizens are required to labour the most to have them governed.
 Still, it is the most preferred form of government.
-Therefore, how democracy happened to become a part of human society, in fact is the first question that comes to me.
+Therefore, how democracy happened to become a part of human society, in fact is the first question that should arise.
 Why did people willingly choose this form of governance?
 How did it begin?

 The earlier days of our society would have been great, the vast treasure of ancient literature pointing to unparalleled intellectual wealth, to note one thing we can deduce from the signs left by bygone eras.
 Humans would have been living a life in a manner best suited for their survival, which, unlike all other forms of life, is one of independent existence.
 (Look at the survival techniques of well trained forces, almost all of them pivot around self-contained, individual moves.)
-It is possible that a few disgruntled elements joined together and formed a miniscule group.
+It is possible that a few disgruntled elements, perhaps the utterly unsuccessful ones, joined together and formed a minuscule group.
 As it happens when humans group, then also, random ideas would have been evolving.
 And some of those ideas would have been to do something to harm the flourishing society.
-(Just like we find these days in all our endeavors) It looks like a few of them joined together and gave that idea a rather formal look, calling it a ‘party’.
-This surprising discovery turned out to be an ideal concept; useful equally well for those who agree with the concept as well as who oppose vehemently.
+(Just like we find these days in all our endeavours) It looks like a few of them joined together and gave that idea a rather formal look, calling it a ‘party’.
+This surprising discovery turned out to be an ideal concept; useful equally well for those who agree with the concept as well as for those who oppose it vehemently.
 And since the institution of this, our society has never been the same.

 'Party – the rationale for democracy

-I think, democracy then came to be instituted as a formal cover for making permanent rooms for such ‘parties’ in our midst.
+I think, democracy now came to be instituted as a formal cover for making permanent rooms for such ‘parties’ in our midst.
 We thus came to acquire, ‘party democracy’ with all its incongruities and undesirables.
 I suppose, the fact that there are many unsuitable elements in it has always been known to mankind.
 For, improvements are being contemplated for the existing political system of governance in all democratic countries.
-Otherwise, what is the need to devote a lion’s share of governmental efforts, not towards the activities of governance, but in trying to better governance?
+Otherwise, what is the need to devote a lion’s share of governmental efforts, not towards the activities of governance, but in trying to make the government itself, better?

 The Present Path?